Randle Ayrton: Early life

 Ayrton was born in Chester to William Frances Ayrton, a wealthy wine-merchant who was a partner and co-founder of the firm of Ayrton & Groome, and his second wife Pauline (Fleischmann).
 Two of Randle's full brothers also gained prominence.
 The eldest, William Ayrton (1861-1916), was an artist based in Suffolk.
 The youngest, Maxwell Ayrton (1874-1960), was a leading architect.

 The Ayrton family originated in Yorkshire.
 Randle's forebear Edward Ayrton was mayor of Ripon in 1760, and laid the foundations for the family's subsequent prominence.

 Ayrton was educated at The King's School, Chester and Geneva University.

 Career

 Ayrton made his stage debut in 1890, at the Old Avenue Theatre in London and was successful on stage in London and in America into the late 1930s.In 1918 he appeared in the comedy The Freedom of the Seas at the Theatre Royal, Haymarket.
+He was reputed to have been the finest King Lear of the 1930s.

 In 1913, he began his film career with the old London Film Company.
 He made a successful transition from silents to talkies, working for a number of film studios during his screen career.
 Randle Ayrton was also the producer, and director, of several films.